ietf-wg-acme/acme/draft-ietf-acme-acme.md

 challenge once the challenge is complete, i.e., once the "status" field of the challenge has the value "valid" or "invalid".

+Note that becuase the token appears both in the request sent by the ACME server and in the key authorization in the response, it is possible to build clients that copy the token from request to response.
+Clients should avoid this behavior, because it can lead to cross-site scripting vulnerabilities; instead, clients should be explicitly configured on a per-challenge basis.
+A client that does copy tokens from requests to responses MUST validate that the token in the request matches the token syntax above (e.g., that it includes only characters from the base64url alphabet).

 ## DNS Challenge

 When the identifier being validated is a domain name, the client can prove